Medicare’s Annual Election Period: A Time to Evaluate and Make Changes

 What to review if you are part of a Medicare Advantage plan

-For Medicare Advantage plans, which are run by insurance companies and structured in HMO and PPO formats,2 it is important to review not only the “Evidence of Coverage” documents to see changes in your drug coverage, but also to learn of changes that may impact which doctors you can see and which medical facilities you are able to access.
+For Medicare Advantage plans, which are run by insurance companies and structured in various formats, including Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs),2 it is important to review the “Evidence of Coverage” documents not only to see changes in your drug coverage but also to learn of changes that may impact which doctors you can see and which medical facilities you are able to access.
 We recommend that Medicare Advantage plan recipients pay close attention to the following during their review:

 What if you want to change your Medicare coverage?